 Ah, spring!
 Last week’s streak of warm weather was all that was needed to give the daffodils, hellebores and forsythia the push to break into bloom.
 Not only did the plants look like they were celebrating, we humans seemed to breathe a sigh of celebration too.

 It was as if Loretta Etchison and the students in the Spokane Community College Floral and Greenhouse Program had a special communication line to help them set the date of this year’s SCC Spring Flower Show – just as spring arrived.
-This year’s show is at the Lair Building on the SCC campus on Saturday.
+This year’s show is at the Lair Building on the SCC campus today.

 The theme for the third annual show is “Swimming in Flowers” to celebrate the arrival of spring flowers.
 Special “mascots” for this year’s show will be six huge koi made of flowers set on display panels.